weblab-workshops/todo-react/README.md

 ![hw1](img/hw1.gif)

-*Some styling is used to achieve the above^
+*Some styling is used to achieve the above, but we won't have it in the solutions^

 Hmm, how can we accomplish that?
 Try to match the picture.
 At this step, remember that the internet is your friend, and the best resource out there.
 For something like "how do I even make a checkbox?", google it!